vanilla-thunder/productlists/README.md

 Functions:
 ====================
-* displaying the newest articles of the active category
+* displaying the newest articles of a category
+* also the newest articles of a manufacturer

 Compatibility:
 ====================